 So a summary of Kristine’s interests might be: political subjectivities and health, transnational care relations and therapy networks, the intersections of medicine, religion and technology, global Pentecostalism, urban diversity and space, transnational migration, African diasporas.

-- K. Krause (2014).
+- Krause, K. (2014).
 Die Bedeutung von Lokalität für die Teilhabe an multiplen Öffentlichkeiten in einer transnationalen Pfingstkirche.
-In C. Schmitt & A. Vonderau (Eds.), Transnationalität und Öffentlichkeit: Interdisziplinäre Perspektiven (pp. 55-79).
-Bielefeld: Transcript.
+In C. Schmitt, & A. Vonderau (Eds.), Transnationalität und Öffentlichkeit: Interdisziplinäre Perspektiven. (pp. 55-79).
+Bielefeld: Transcript. [details]

-- K. Krause (2014, June 23).
-Therapeutic itineraries and politics of belonging in the context of superdiversity.
-University of Birmingham, Superdiversity: Theory, Method and Practice.
+- Krause, K. (speaker) (23-6-2014): Therapeutic itineraries and politics of belonging in the context of superdiversity, Superdiversity: Theory, Method and Practice, University of Birmingham.

 - Geen nevenwerkzaamheden